-The Governors are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions, disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006 and the provisions of the charity's constitution.
+The Governors are responsible for keeping adequate accounting records that show and explain the charitable company's transactions, disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006 and the provisions of the charity's constitution.
 They are also responsible for safeguarding the assets of the charity and the group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Insofar as each of the Governors, as members of the School, at the date of approval of this report, is aware, there is no relevant audit information (information needed by the Company's auditor in connection with preparing the audit report) of which the Company's auditor is unaware.
-Each member Governor has taken all steps that he or she should have taken as a member of the School in order to make himself or herself aware of the relevant audit information and to establish that the Company's auditor is aware of that information.
+Each member Governor has taken all steps that they should in order to make himself or herself aware of the relevant audit information and to establish that the Company's auditor is aware of that information.